 After someone either signs up for your email list or purchases something from you, it’s important to consider how you’re going to make your first inbox impression.

-These are two separate paths for the customer journey, but both require something simple:
+These are two separate paths for , but both require something simple:

 A (preferably more than one).

 There are so many ways to create a welcome sequence, but here are a few tips to get you started:

 Include at least three emails and SMS actions in the sequence

 Send both the first email and SMS message immediately after signing up or purchasing

 Offer a discount in at least one email and SMS